Better Aggregation in Test-Time Augmentation: Why weight augmentations differently?

 The averaging aggregation strategy implicitly depends upon the same augmentation policy performing well for all input images.
 This is not the case when there are class-dependent invariances, as we see in Flowers-102.

 Flowers-102 differs from ImageNet in many respects, such as dataset size, task difficulty, and class imbalance.
 Most importantly, it does not exhibit hierarchical labels or multiple labels.
-Here, we show that crops have a similarly intuitive effect on images from Flowers-102, similar to what we see on ImageNet.
+We show that crops have an intuitive effect on images from Flowers-102, similar to what we see on ImageNet.
 In particular, we show that crops can hurt flowers with smaller distinguishing features (see Figure \ref{fig:flowers102_best_worst}).

 Consider images from the class most corrected by TTA (``Rose") and images from the class most corrupted (``Bougainvillea") in Figure \ref{fig:flowers102_best_worst}.
 The original predictions often mistake a rose for another flower with a similar color ( ``Globe Flower", ``Cyclamen") or shape (``Sword Lily", ``Canna Lily").
-TTA may correct to roses because crops maintain the petal texture, which differentiates roses from other classes.
+TTA may correct predictions for roses because crops maintain the petal texture, which differentiates roses from other classes.
 By including crops and zoomed-in portions of the image in the models' prediction, the model is better able to identify these textural differences.

-The incorrect predictions introduced by TTA for ``Bougainvillea" are likely due to crops missing the cue of the white stamen, a distinguishing characteristic for the class.
+The incorrect predictions introduced by TTA for ``Bougainvillea" are likely because of crops missing the cue of the white stamen, a distinguishing characteristic for the class.
 Moreover, crops may focus on a portion of the background (as with ``Mallow") and classify the image incorrectly.
-These instances shed light on the distinguishing features a model focuses on and how the inclusion of crops favors classes whose features exist in all crops.

 In Figure \ref{fig:flowers102_equally_difficult}, we compare images from two classes on which ResNet-50 performs equally well, ``Primula'' and ``Sword Lily.''
-Interestingly, TTA improves performance on only one, ``Primula'' and not the other. ``Primula'' exhibits more consistency in terms of texture, scale, and color, than images of the ``Sword Lily,'' which is likely the reason that TTA helps the former and not the latter.
-This result suggests that the disparate effects of TTA could be due to differences in input variation between classes.
-In particular, this could be because horizontal flips and random crops are not sufficient to account for the natural variation in ``Sword Lily" images, suggesting that this class would be better served with a non-uniform weighting TTA policy.
+Interestingly, TTA improves performance on only one, ``Primula'' and not the other. ``Primula'' exhibits more consist texture, scale, and color than images of the ``Sword Lily.''
+This observation suggests that the disparate effects of TTA could be caused by differences in variation within classes.
+Horizontal flips and random crops are not sufficient to account for the natural variation in ``Sword Lily" images, suggesting that this class would be better served with a non-uniform weighting TTA policy.
 In this case, augmentations would be downweighted for classes that do not exhibit the invariances TTA requires.